Advice On Car Accident Claims And Time Limits

 How Long After A Car Accident Can You Claim On Insurance In The UK?

-The time limit for a claim such as this depends on your insurance provider; as such, the best way to find out how long you have to claim for damage to your car would be to contact your insurance provider.
+The time limits for a claim such as this depends on your insurance provider; as such, the best way to find out how long you have to claim for damage to your car would be to contact your insurance provider.

-However, if you were injured in a car accident, then you could also make a personal injury claim.
+However, if you were injured in a car accident, then you could also start a personal injury claim.
 As we have already mentioned in the section above, the personal injury claims time limit is set out by the Limitation Act 1980, which states that you will generally have three years to start a claim for compensation.
 However, there are certain exceptions that apply to this limitation period.

 Car Accident Compensation Examples